jboersma21/ai-project-post-break/README.md

         python3 scheduler.py

-5. Review output in output_<>.csv.
+5. Review output in /data/outputs/output_<>.csv.
 There will be a separate file for each initial state you created.

 <h2>Notes</h2>